Kies op maat

 Inloggen Menu

-In this module, students that are interested in (technological) innovations learn about the innovation process in society and innovation policy in different levels of politics.
+In this module, students that are interested in (technological) innovations and transitions learn about transitions in society on different scales (form local to global).
 Statistics may be used to help answer research questions in this field.

 NOTE: following this module does not guarantee direct access to the master Innovation Sciences.